Northern-stars/SlideMind/README.md

 ```

 ### Backend Deployment
-- Requires Node.js 18+
+- Requires Python 3.9+
-- Use PM2 to manage processes
+- Use Gunicorn or similar to manage processes
 - HTTPS recommended for production

 ### Production Recommendations